UCF/Pegasus-Theme/README.md

 This site's production environment should have its own Cloud.Typography project, configured identically to the Development Mode equivalent project.  **The webfont archive name (usually six-digit number) provided by Cloud.Typography MUST match the name of the directory for Cloud.Typography webfonts in this repository!**

+Install the https://github.com/UCF/WP-Allowed-Hosts wordpress plugin if media import fails.
+After installing the plugin update the Allowed Hosts under the admin Settings menu.
+Use the following regex \.ucf\.edu$ and check the regex checkbox.